Was the Onset of Joint Swelling Sudden or Gradual?

 What are the Diseases that Cause Joint Pain and Swelling?

-There are several diseases that can cause joint pain and swelling.
+There are several causes of swelling in joints or diseases that can cause joint pain and swelling.
 Examples of these diseases include:

 This is a type of arthritis which causes acute pain stiffness and joint swelling.
 The disorder commonly affects the big toe and the joint swelling can be continuous unless the disorder is treated.
 Long period of joint swelling, stiffness and pain can result to a permanent damage to the joints, tendons, and other tissues.